pkolchanov/GroupsShelf/README.md

 ### Installation

-1. Double-click the `GroupsShelf.glyphsPlugin` file.
+1. [Install using the Glyphs Plugin Manager](https://pkolchanov.ru/redirects/groupsshelf.html).
+Or double-click the `GroupsShelf.glyphsPlugin` file to install the plugin manually.
 Glyphs will show a confirmation pop-up.
 2. Open the plugin panel using Window → Groups Shelf

 ### Group View